CaliforniaHerps.com

 observation link

-Blotched, saddled, spotted, irregularly banded, with no rattle on the tail.
+These are snakes found in California with a strong pattern that is blotched, saddled, spotted, or irregularly banded, with no rattle on the tail.

 Pacific Gopher Snake